 - LING 888: a major research paper due in the fifth semester of the graduate program (total of 6 credits)

-- 896 minor area paper: due no later than the seventh semester of the graduate program
+- 896 minor paper, which is expected any time before the eighth semester of the graduate program

 - 1 or 2 LING 800-level electives (3 credits each)